HackTestes/NVML-GPU-Control/README.md

     fan-policy <--auto|--manual>
           Changes the fan control policy to automatic (vBIOS controlled) or manual.
 Note that when the fan speed is changed, the NVML library automatically changes this setting to manual.
 This setting is useful to change the GPU back to its original state

+    get-power-limit-info
+          Shows...

+    power-control
+          Controls...

+    get-thresholds-info
+          Shows...

+    temp-control
+          Controls...

+    control-all
+         Allows the use of all controls in a single command/loop

 OPTIONS

-    --target OR -t <GPU_NAME>
+    --name OR -n <GPU_NAME>
+          Select a target GPU by its name.
+Note: UUID has preference over name

+    --uuid OR -id <GPU_UUID>
-          Select a target GPU by its name
+          Select a target GPU by its Universally Unique IDentifier (UUID).
+Note: UUID has preference over name

     --time-interval OR -ti <TIME_SECONDS>
           Time period to wait before probing the GPU again